wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 {: style="text-align: justify"}

 This event, instead of being taken as a justification that Bitcoin should be used as a perpetual highly-replicated database, should be **considered as a celebration of the right ways you can post data on chain in a responsible way** as it uses an existing method to store arbitrary data by miners that doesn't obviously circumvent a Bitcoin function.
-Another way to do so would be to use the `OP_RETURN` code as it would signal to the network that the data included in the `OP_RETURN` can safely be discarded outside of the UTXO set.
+Another way for Satoshi to publish his message would have been to use the `OP_RETURN` code as it would signal to the network that the data included in the `OP_RETURN` can safely be discarded outside of the UTXO set.
 Participants have been and are using `OP_RETURN` codes today to store short messages on the timechain and these are not considered as spam.
 If you're curious, you can explore these messages on [opreturnbot.com](https://opreturnbot.com/).
 Learn more from the [Bitcoin Explained Podcast](https://youtu.be/NYj80OGlWGg).
 It's still important to highlight that when the `OP_RETURN` [code was released](https://bitcoin.org/en/release/v0.9.0#downgrading-warnings), it was clearly specified that *"Storing arbitrary data in the blockchain is still a bad idea; it is less costly and far more efficient to store non-currency data elsewhere."*.
 Another extremely important point is that `OP_RETURN` data is still stored on nodes forever, that is the reason why they are limited at 80 bytes, but `OP_RETURN` data does not benefit from the segregated witness discount.
 Inscriptions that are omni-present in the 2023 wave of spam basically have the same impact on the network as `OP_RETURN` data except that they benefit from the segregated witness discount and manage to go above the 80 bytes limit using the `OP_IF` `OP_FALSE` injection scheme.
 {: style="text-align: justify"}